Shawn Short: Early life and education

 Born to a Marine father and a working-class mother, Short was born in Cheraw, South Carolina, and later moved to Washington, DC before the age of five.
 A child born during the end of the disco era, Shawn Short boogied to music and movement.
 Growing up in the suburbs of Washington, DC, and later moving into the city for independence and higher education, Short's early performing arts training was rooted in classical music and dance, studying his craft throughout Washington, DC's arts scene.
 A young Black dancer during the decline of Washington, DC's Black dance golden age (1932 – 2000), Short represents one of the last African-American dance artists to study with Mike Malone (the founding director of Howard University's Musical Theatre department), and D.C. dancers and teachers such as Tyrone Murray, Assane Konte, Adrian Bolton, Katherine Smith, Sandra Fortune-Green, Adrian Vincent James, Fabian Barnes, and Miya Hisaka.

 Short finished his undergraduate BFA in musical theater at Howard University and his graduate studies at the University of Wisconsin-Milwaukee.

 Career

 Early career

 Short started his career auditioning for local fashion shows and casting agencies.
 At that time in DC, Shawn decided to participate in a model call for fashion show producer Harvey Star Washington.
 Washington accepted Shawn and provided him with guidance.
-Short worked with Ceasar Photography.
+Short worked with Caesar Photography.
 He received callbacks from John Casablancas modeling agency, meeting and working with Ean Williams (who now heads DC Fashion Week and is also the Chief Designer of Corjor International).
 Short has also worked with Shaka King NYC, Eric Finn, Andrew Nowell, Reiss, Barney's NYC, Roy Cox, John Finegersh, Liang Zhang, Universal Gear, and Hechts Department Stores.
 Short also became the first cover model for Metro Weekly Magazine's first fashion issue.